puppetlabs/bolt/documentation/inventory_files.md

 An inventory file is part of a Bolt project and must exist alongside a `bolt-project.yaml` file.
 For more information, see [Bolt projects](projects.md).

-> **Note**: Version 1 inventory files are deprecated.
-If you're using version 1
-> inventory files, make sure to migrate them to version 2.
-For more information
-> on migrating to version 2, see [Migrating your inventory files to version
-> 2](./migrating_inventory_files.md).
+## Inventory file versioning

+This page documents version 2 inventory files.
+Version 1 inventory files are deprecated and lack features like plugins.
+If you're using Bolt 2.0 or later, use version 2 inventory files.
+If you need to migrate your inventory files from version 1, you can use the `migrate` command documented at [Migrate a Bolt project](projects.md#migrate-a-bolt-project).

 ## Inventory file structure